ChatGPT & AI in

 In the past, global procurement was already an idea put forward by CPOs and procurement directors who know that the Internet will pave the way for a revolution in the procurement industry.
 But since locally sourced supplies and materials were still considered cheap, that’s why no one bothered taking a second look at the idea.

-And then enter the COVID pandemic of 2020.
+And then enter the COVID pandemic.
 It was truly a dark time for business, as most companies suddenly shut down because the lockdowns prevented people from coming in to work.
 The same can also be said with procurement teams trying their best to do their work while also trying to keep themselves safe from contracting the dreaded virus.
 With global procurement now fast becoming a thing among companies, procurement teams now have a safer way to source materials that are coming from outside the country.

 Overview of Advantages and Disadvantages of Global Procurement